justynroberts/rundeck-backstage/README.md

           key2: value2
 ```

 For a more detailed example, see `rundeck-sample-template.yaml`.
-`your-job-id` is the UUID for the job execution
+`your-job-id` is the UUID for the job execution.

-Options are passed across irrespective of being defined at the job end
+Job options are passed across as the Key:Value pairs irrespective of being defined at the job end

 ## Local Development